facelessuser/coloraide/docs/src/markdown/colors/index.md

     hue        | 0 - 360

-The "CIELCH" or "CIEHLC" space is a color space based on [CIELAB](#cielab), which uses the polar coordinates C\* (chroma, relative saturation) and h° (hue angle, angle of the hue in the CIELAB color wheel) instead of the Cartesian coordinates a\* and b\*.
+The "CIELCH" or "CIEHLC" space is a color space based on [CIELAB](#cielab), which uses the polar coordinates C\* (chroma, relative saturation) and h&deg; (hue angle, angle of the hue in the CIELAB color wheel) instead of the Cartesian coordinates a\* and b\*.
 The CIELAB lightness L\* remains unchanged.

 _[Learn about CIELCH](https://en.wikipedia.org/wiki/CIELAB_color_space#Cylindrical_representation:_CIELCh_or_CIEHLC)_